regorxxx/Playlist-Manager-SMP/README.md

   * (a-f)
   * (*)
   * Or none
+* Category filters: playlist may be filtered by category (like virtual folders), multiple selection allowed in a menu.
+  * When lists are being filtered by category, an indicator is shown in the header text.
 * Additional tools for playlists:
   * Check for dead items on playlists files (without having to load them on foobar!).
   * Check for playlists with mixed relative and absolute paths.
   * Check for playlists with items not present on library.
-* 3 different writable formats. (some limits apply for .pls playlist files) (configurable)
+* 3 different writable formats. (some limits apply for .pls playlist files (**)) (configurable)
 * Filter (configurable) and sorting gets saved between reloads.
 * RecycleBin: deleting and restoring.
   * Uses timestamps to uniquely identify files: no collisions with other files within the RecycleBin.